dresden-elektronik/deconz-rest-doc/groups/index.md

     <tr>
       <td>sat</td>
       <td>Number (0..255)</td>
       <td>Set the color saturation of the group.
-There 0 means no color at all and 255 is the greatest saturation of the color.</td>
+There 0 means no color at all and 255 is the highest saturation of the color.</td>
       <td>optional</td>
     </tr>
     <tr>